-To be eligible for all scholarships, you must be a current member of the AIGA Minnesota chapter and enrolled in an academic design program.
-You must also be a registered participant at the 2016 AIGA Minnesota Portfolio 1-on-1 student portfolio conference.
+To be eligible to win any of the scholarships listed below, you must be enrolled in an academic design program.
+You must also be a current member of AIGA (not the Minnesota chapter) and a registered participant at the 2017 AIGA Minnesota Portfolio 1-on-1 student portfolio conference.

-Your completed application form, proof of enrollment, and essay must be received via email no later than 5:00pm on March 28, 2016.
+Your completed application form, proof of enrollment, and essay must be received via email no later than midnight on March 31, 2017.